GENNYB7/FoodSale_Forecast/README.md

 Observing the numerical correlations trends, Item visibility has really low impat on sales totals and it has relative correlation with item's list price.
+Recommendations are to rotate items and move high ticket items closer to most popular iles.

-Location and size of the store has the largest impact on sales. and the higher positive correlation.
+Location and size of the store has the largest impact on sales and the higher positive correlation.
+Medium size stores Tier 3 seems to do best overall.

 Arrange data for ML.